Does Martini train on user uploads?

 Third-party model providers

 Each AI model on Martini comes from a third-party provider — OpenAI, Anthropic, Google, FAL, Runway, Hailuo, and others.
 Each provider has its own data and training policy.
-Most enterprise and API-tier endpoints these providers offer are explicitly configured to not use API request data for training.
-Martini routes generations through API endpoints, not through consumer chat products, so the provider's API training stance applies, not their consumer-product stance.
+We route generations through API endpoints rather than consumer chat products, so the provider's API training stance applies, not their consumer-product stance.
+Where a provider exposes an opt-out from training-on-API-data, our integration uses that opt-out path by default.

-When a provider's terms allow you to opt out of any data use beyond fulfilling the request, Martini's integration uses the opt-out path by default.
-If a specific provider has a different default and an opt-out is not available at the API level, that is noted on the model card for that node.
-Refer to the upstream provider's privacy policy for the exact terms that apply to a specific model.
+If a specific provider has a different default and an opt-out is not available at the API level, that is noted on the model card for the relevant node.
+Refer to the upstream provider's privacy policy for the exact terms that apply to a specific model — Martini's Privacy Policy governs what Martini does with your data, not what each upstream provider does on its own systems.

-What we do retain operationally
+What we retain operationally

-How to limit data exposure further
+How to limit training and data exposure

 Examples